Safe Transport Victoria: General

-The TSC was generally able to conduct its inquiry in the manner it considered appropriate.
+The STV was generally able to conduct its inquiry in the manner it considered appropriate.
 A number of requirements and signals were included in the legislation, however, which required initial discussions and ongoing consultations.
 The Commission's procedures were informal - it was not bound by the rules of evidence and was able to inform itself as it considered appropriate.
 In addition, the Commission was empowered to conduct hearings in public or in private and could determine whether a person could appear at a hearing and be represented by another person.

 Powers

-The Transport Integration Act provides the TSC with a range of general corporate powers.
+The Transport Integration Act 2010 provides the STV with a range of general corporate powers.
 More specific powers including those of a coercive nature are contained in the key support statute to the Transport Integration Act, the Transport (Compliance and Miscellaneous) Act 1983.
 Provisions include those enabling the Commission to require information and documents and those concerning the issue and tabling of reports.

 Independence

-The TSC was independent of Ministers and Government generally in its initial inquiry phase.
+The STV was independent of Ministers and Government generally in its initial inquiry phase.
 No provision was included for the Commission to be directed during this period thereby enabling it to operate without interference.
 This changed during the second phase when the Commission became subject to the standard powers of direction available to Ministers.